sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 ## Classifying Benign vs Malignant Tumors
 The main purpose of this project was to classify whether a tumor is benign or malign based on its attributes.
 This was done using data from the following UCI Machine Learning Repository: [link](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original).)
-The three files csv files used (named “hw1 question1 train.csv”, “hw1 question1 dev.csv”, and ”hw1 question1 test.csv”) can be found on my GitHub under "K-NN Classifier".
+The three files csv files used can be found on my GitHub under "K-NN Classifier".
-The rows of these files represent the data samples, while columns 1-9 are the features and the class variable is column 10, as described bellow:
+The rows of these files represent the data samples, while columns 1-9 are the features and the class variable is column 10, as described below:

 1. Clump Thickness: discrete values {1, 10}
 2. Uniformity of Cell Size: discrete values {1, 10}